-Zynga veteran Kate Gorman unveils mobile-game studio Fort Mason Games
+Zynga veteran Kate Gorman unveils mobile studio Fort Mason Games - VentureBeat

-Fort Mason Games is coming out of stealth today as a new social mobile-game company focused on creating titles that are artificial intelligence-based, social, and designed to help players relax.
-The company’s debut mobile app is Confetti Casino, a Vegas-style slots game on iOS and Android.
+Fort Mason Games is coming out of stealth today as a new mobile company focused on creating games that use AI, are social, and are designed to help players relax.
+The company’s debut is Confetti Casino, a Vegas-style slots game on iOS and Android.

-The company is a rare female-run game startup, headed by former Zynga director of product Kate Gorman, who joined Zynga as a 21-year-old intern and went on to start Zynga’s flourishing casino slots game business.
-Gorman left Zynga in 2016 and started Fort Mason Games in San Francisco in November of that year.
+The company is a rare women-run game startup, and its boss is former Zynga director of product Kate Gorman, who joined the Words With Friends company as a 21-year-old intern and went on to start that studio’s flourishing casino slots game business.
+Gorman left Zynga in 2016 and started Fort Mason Games in San Francisco in that November.
 And she’s ambitious in her attempt to grab a slice of the $70.3 billion mobile game industry.

 “I want to build a billion-dollar business in mobile entertainment,” she said in an interview with GamesBeat.

-Confetti Casino stands out in the crowded social casino game market because its female characters are not overly sexualized.
-Gorman said that the sub-10-person team opted for a party vibe that helps players escape from daily life and de-stress.
+Confetti Casino stands out in the crowded social casino game market because its women characters are not overly sexualized.
+Gorman said that the team (fewer than 10 here) opted for a party vibe that helps players escape from daily life and de-stress.

 “I wanted them to feel friendly and non-sexualized,” Gorman said.
 “Sexualized characters are created without a lot of thought about the impact they might have on payers.
 I preferred more respectful characters.”